MCxQC/Hello-World/README.md

 **Note:**

-- The Skins folder supports `.png` files only.
+- The Skins folder requires `.png` files for skin assets.
 Other image formats can be assigned programmatically or via **Radify Skin Editor**.
 See: [Supported Image Formats](#supported-image-formats).

 ***Radial menu v4 skins***